June 30, 2020 | COVID-19 Trends and the Impact on Retail | By: Matthew Wagner, Ph.D., Vice President of Revitalization Programs, NMSC |

 - Focus on the Consumer’s Craving for Experiential.
 Place management will rely much more on telling our story in order to fully recover.
 As every business will need to sell their value proposition, downtowns and neighborhood commercial districts will need to pull back adopted online shopping habits during this time and instead focus on reminding consumers how their district fills their craving for the experiential.
 This will need to be coupled with an authentic message around safe shopping practices, not simply a reopen proclamation.
 As we’ve seen over the last few weeks, reopening to be successful will require a societal contract between an individual consumer and their fellow shoppers, workers, and business owners.

-Stay tuned later this week for Part 2 of this blog where I will address new retail and service opportunities resulting from COVID trends.
+Check out Part 2 of this two-part blog post where I address new retail and service opportunities resulting from COVID trends.
 As a teaser… have you thought lately about the casualization of your “ZoomAttire”?

 Disclaimer: This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for legal, insurance, liability, tax, or accounting advice.
 You should consult your own legal, insurance, tax, and accounting advisors for guidance on these matters.